IDEA-Research/detrex/README.md

 ## Citation
-If you find the projects hold by detrex useful in your research, please consider cite:
+If you find the projects held by detrex useful in your research, please consider cite:

 <details>
 <summary> <b> Citation List </b> </summary>